Hildy Parks: Early years

 Parks was born in Washington, D.C., the daughter of Cleo (Scanland) and Steve McNeil Parks.
-Parks pursued acting following her graduation from the University of Virginia (from the branch that is now the University of Mary Washington).

 Career

-Parks made her New York City stage debut as Curley's wife in Of Mice and Men.
-Her Broadway debut came in Bathsheba (1947).
+Parks's Broadway debut came in Bathsheba (1947).
 She also was involved in production of at least 29 Broadway plays.

 Parks made her screen debut in The Night Holds Terror (1955) opposite Jack Kelly, Vince Edwards, but her film career was sporadic, with minor appearances in Fail-Safe (1964), Seven Days in May (1964), and The Group (1966).

-Her television career included portraying Ellie Crown in the daytime soap opera Love of Life from its 1951 debut until 1955, appearances in such prime-time dramatic anthology series as Armstrong Circle Theatre, Robert Montgomery Presents, Kraft Television Theatre, and Studio One, and as a recurring panelist on the game shows To Tell the Truth and Down You Go.
+Her television career included portraying Ellie Crown in the daytime soap opera Love of Life from its 1951 debut until 1955; appearances in such prime-time dramatic anthology series as Armstrong Circle Theatre, Robert Montgomery Presents, Kraft Television Theatre, and Studio One; and as a recurring panelist on the game shows To Tell the Truth and Down You Go.

 Parks and her husband, Alexander H. Cohen, produced broadcasts of ACE Awards, Tony Awards, and Emmy Awards.
 They also produced, and Parks wrote, the week-long CBS: On the Air retrospective for the network's 50th anniversary.